kontan/masync/readme.md

 ## Abstract

-**masync** is a asynchronous flow control library that share the goal with [jQuery.deferred](http://api.jquery.com/category/deferred-object/) or [async.js](https://github.com/caolan/async). masync is simpler than Promise but more flexible and powerful.
-You no longer need callback because you can write asynchronous codes like a syncronous codes with masync.
-Furthermore you can exchange jQuery.Promises, Node style callback functions and Iterators with asynchronous data of masync.
+**masync** is an asynchronous control flow library for JavaScript, TypeScript and other AltJSs. masync shares the goal with [jQuery.deferred](http://api.jquery.com/category/deferred-object/) or [async.js](https://github.com/caolan/async) but masync is **not** based on any [Promises or Deferreds](http://wiki.commonjs.org/wiki/Promises). masync is simpler than Promise but more flexible and powerful.
+You are no longer bothered by *Callback Hell* because you can write asynchronous codes like a syncronous codes with masync.
+Furthermore you can exchange Promises, Node-style callback functions and Generators with asynchronous data of masync.

 Let's see a first example.
 Create a HTML file that has following codes.

-    <script type="text/javascript" src="https://github.com/kontan/masync/raw/master/masync.js"></script>
+    <script type="text/javascript" src="masync.js"></script>
     <script type="text/javascript">
     masync.run(
+        masync.log("Hello, ")
         masync.wait(3000),
-        masync.log("Hello, asynchronous world!")
+        masync.log("asynchronous world!")
     );
     </script>

 Create a new tab and open JavaScript developer's console.
 Then drag and drop the HTML file to the empty tab to execute the code.
-You will get "Hello, asynchronous world" in your console **three seconds later**. `masync.wait` stops execution in the specified milliseconds. `masync.log` prints a text like `console.log` in console. `masync.run` begin those tasks sequentially.
+You will get "Hello, asynchronous world!" in your console **three seconds later**. `masync.wait` stops execution in the specified milliseconds. `masync.log` prints a text like `console.log` in console. `masync.run` begin those tasks sequentially.
 But don't mistake asynchronous for synchronous. **These codes run in asynchronous.**

 Here's next example. `masync.wget` send XMLHttpRequest and return the data **in asynchronous**.
 You can pass the result data to `masync.log` directly.
 You don't need to use your callback function to finish the task.
 The following code requests *first.txt* and prints contents of the text file, then requests *second.txt* and print it in console.
 It's looks like synchronous, but asynchronous.